adamy318/LostNFound/README.md

 # LostNFound

-Basic idea of a campus based webpage where people share what they have lost and found.
+Basic idea of a campus-based webpage where people share what tey have lost and found.